Luna E-6 No.2

 Luna E-6 No.2 was launched at 08:49 UTC on 4 January 1963, atop a Molniya-L 8K78L carrier rocket, flying from Site 1/5 at the Baikonur Cosmodrome.
-The lower stages of the rocket performed nominally, delivering the upper stage and payload into low Earth orbit, but a transformer in the upper stage malfunctioned, which resulted in its ullage motors failing to ignite when the stage began its start-up sequence, sixty-six minutes after launch.
+The booster performed perfectly through orbital injection but there was no indication of Blok L start, which was supposed to take place while the stage was over the Gulf of Guinea, out of range of Soviet tracking stations.
+It was not clear why this happened, but one theory that was advanced held that leaking LOX during the coasting phase had caused an explosion when the engine was started.
+A tracking ship with a telemetry decoder hastily departed Odessa for the Gulf of Guinea.
+Data received from the Blok L determined that the engine did not receive the start commands from the control system.
+It was eventually concluded that the failure lay in failures of the carbonized brushes in the PT-500 converter inside the instrument compartment, which was filled with nitrogen and could cause the brushes to dry out.
+Ground testing was unable to replicate the exact in-flight environment but it was decided to add a small amount of water and oxygen to the container to keep the brushes slightly moistened.
 It remained in low Earth orbit until it decayed on 11 January 1963.
 It was the first spacecraft to be launched in 1963, and consequently the first to be assigned an International Designator, under the new system which had been introduced at the start of the year.

 The spacecraft consisted of a cylindrical section containing rockets and fuel for maneuvering, attitude control and landing, as well as radio transmitters, and a 100 kg instrumented probe, which would have been ejected onto the surface after the spacecraft landed, carrying a camera and devices to measure radiation.
-It was intended to return data on the mechanical characteristics of the lunar surface, the hazards presented by the topology--such as craters, rocks, and other obstructions--and radiation, in preparation for future crewed landings.
+It was intended to return data on the mechanical characteristics of the lunar surface, the hazards presented by the topology — such as craters, rocks, and other obstructions — and radiation, in preparation for future crewed landings.

 The designations Sputnik 33, and later Sputnik 25 were used by the United States Naval Space Command to identify the spacecraft in its Satellite Situation Summary documents, since the Soviet Union did not release the internal designations of its spacecraft at that time, and had not assigned it an official name due to its failure to depart geocentric orbit.